 Route I-93 & I-95 are the gateway highways to New Hampshire.

-In a nutshell, The White Mountains National Forest, covering 780,00 acres in New Hampshire and Maine is characterized by forests, gorges, rushing rivers, pristine lakes and ponds, boulder strewn ravines, waterfalls, U-shaped mountain passes called "notches" and dramatic alpine mountain peaks over 6,000 feet including Mt.
+The White Mountains National Forest (WMNF), covering 800,000 acres in parts of New Hampshire and Maine is characterized by forests, gorges, rushing rivers, pristine lakes and ponds, boulder strewn ravines, waterfalls, U-shaped mountain passes called "notches" and dramatic alpine mountain peaks over 4,000 feet including Mt.
 Washington, the highest peak in the Northeast, rising to 6,288 feet.

-The Franconia Notch State Park Recreational Trail (Franconia Notch Bike Path) is one of the most popular road biking tours in the White Mountains.
-The bike route parallels the Franconia Notch State Parkway.
+The Franconia Notch State Park Recreational Trail is one of the most popular road biking tours in the White Mountains.
+The bike path parallels the Franconia Notch State Parkway and follows the Pemigewasset River for much of the way.
 The scenic 20 mile round trip brings riders within easy reach of park attractions which include the Flume Gorge, the Old Man of the Mountain Profile, Profile Lake, Boise Rock, the Basin, Cannon Mountain Aerial Tramway and Echo Lake.

-Although mountain biking is prohibited in the Wilderness Areas and on the Appalachian Trail, it is presently unrestricted in the White Mountain National Forest.
-Biking is permitted on almost all National Forest woods roads, old railroad grades, and most hiking and ski trails.
-It depends on your cooperation and consideration to remain that way.
+Although mountain biking is prohibited in the Congressionally designated Wilderness Areas and on the Appalachian Trail, it is presently unrestricted in the White Mountains National Forest, unless otherwise noted.
+Diverse and thrilling mountain biking experiences abound.
+Mountain biking is permitted on almost all National Forest unpaved woods roads, old railroad grades, and most hiking and XC ski trails.

-The extensive network of unpaved woods roads and trails are excellent for mountain biking and vary in length, locale and degree of difficulty.
+The trails vary in length, locale and degree of difficulty.
 The time it takes to complete a route varies on the steepness and technicality of the trail as well as your physical condition.
 Know your limits.
-We focus mostly on the easy to moderate and less technical rides. and have included some advanced side trails where they branch off or extend from our featured routes.
+Although we focus mostly on the easy to moderate and less technical rides, we have included some advanced trails that branch off or extend from our featured mountain biking routes.

 Note: If you park at one of the White Mountain National Forests trailheads you will need to have one of the following: a year long parking sticker, a one week parking pass, or a ticket from the self-serve parking fee stations at some trailheads.
 Check the National Forest Parking Pass program for details.
 It's always a good idea not to leave valuables in the car and lock it before your ride.